Enroll Free

 GMAT Syllabus 2025: Verbal Reasoning Section Explained

-As part of the latest GMAT syllabus, the Verbal Reasoning section tests your ability to understand, interpret, and evaluate written material.
-In the 2025 GMAT Focus Edition format, this section includes 23 multiple-choice questions to be answered within 45 minutes.
+The Verbal Reasoning section tests your ability to understand, interpret, and evaluate written material.
+The 2025 GMAT Focus Edition format consists of 23 multiple-choice questions, which must be answered within 45 minutes.
 It focuses on two primary areas- Reading Comprehension and Critical Reasoning.

 Reading Comprehension